 The northern Caribbean coast of Costa Rica is home to mass turtle nestings.
 Four different species of sea turtles come to Tortuguero annually for the “arribada” or mass sea turtle nesting.
 Visit Tortuguero to see the Green, Leatherback, Hawksbill, and Loggerhead sea turtles return home to where they hatched in order to lay the next generation of eggs.
 You’ll be amazed by these creatures – the Leatherback, the largest living turtle species, averages 6 to 7 feet long and can weight up to 1500 pounds!

 Visit During Turtle Nesting Season.

-Turtle nesting times vary depending on the turtle species, but are mainly between early March and mid-October.
-The most common of the four turtle species is the Green Turtle which is famous for its massive annual nesting from July to the middle of October.
+Turtle nesting times vary depending on the turtle species but are mainly between early March and mid-October.
+The most common of the four turtle species is the Green Turtle which is famous for its massive annual nesting from June to the middle of October.
 Turtle nesting walks can be arranged with a licensed guide from your lodge.
 The tours are led at night and are about 2 hours in duration.
-Cameras and lights are not permitted on the beach and guests should wear dark clothing to avoid disrupting the turtl.es
+Cameras and lights are not permitted on the beach and guests should wear dark clothing to avoid disrupting the turtles.

 Skip Swimming from Tortuguero Beach.

-The primitive beaches in the area are good for walking or watching the sea turtles nest, but stick to the pool for swimming.
-Connected to the national park, Playa Tortuguero has very strong waves and is not suitable for swimming as sharks patrol the brackish waters while caimans and crocodiles inhabit the inland waters.
+The primitive beaches in the area are good for walking or watching the sea turtles nest but stick to the pool for swimming.
+Connected to the national park, Tortuguero Beach has very strong waves and is not suitable for swimming as sharks patrol the brackish waters while caimans and crocodiles inhabit the inland waters.